Neoteroi/mkdocs-plugins-docs/docs/about.md

 [Neoteroi](https://github.com/Neoteroi/) is a collection of projects for Python.

 ## The project's home
-The project is hosted in [GitHub](https://github.com/Neoteroi/mkdocs-plugins).
+The project source code is in [GitHub](https://github.com/Neoteroi/mkdocs-plugins).

+The documentation source code is in [GitHub](https://github.com/Neoteroi/mkdocs-plugins-docs).